hannesortmeier/stmp/README.md

 stmp is a command-line interface (CLI) tool designed to help developers and other professionals track their work hours and notes.
 Born out of the need for a simple, flexible, and efficient time tracking tool, stmp aims to make time management as seamless as possible.

+The European Court of Justice (ECJ) ruling mandated that employers in the EU must set up a system to accurately measure the working time of their employees.
+This is to ensure compliance with maximum working hour regulations and guarantee adequate rest periods.
+The ruling emphasizes the need for a reliable and objective method to record daily working hours. stmp aims to provide a simple and efficient solution to this problem.

 ## Features

 - **Work Hours Tracking**: Easily log your start and end times for each work day.